 Colorado penalties for class 2 misdemeanor traffic offenses include 10 days to 90 days of jail time and/or $150 to $300 in fines, plus DMV points.
 Colorado drivers who accrue too many DMV points will get their driving privileges suspended.2

-The judge can allow defendants to complete community service / public service in place of paying the fine.
+The judge can allow you to complete community service / public service in place of paying the fine.

 Note that misdemeanor traffic offenses are Colorado crimes.
 Therefore, they are more serious than traffic infractions – which are civil violations.
 The maximum penalty for traffic infractions is only fines, surcharges, and court costs – not jail.